 - generous use of subheads, sidebars and bulleted lists

 Using plenty of subheads, sidebars, and bulleted lists will make your white paper reader-friendly.
-Harvard includes “FastFacts” and a glossary in their white papers, which help inform as well as allow the reader to skim.
+Harvard Health Publications from Harvard Medical School includes “FastFacts” and a glossary in their white papers, which help inform as well as allow the reader to skim.
+If you’re in the business of selling research reports, making the content easy to digest is key.

 Harvard gets the ideas for its white papers from readers of their other publications who request more information on certain topics, and from their editorial staff and Harvard Medical School faculty.
 While the program initially used the newsletter editorial staff to create the white papers, the white papers generate enough revenue to support their own dedicated staff.
 This staff also updates the white papers regularly, since health information can change rapidly.

 Harvard uses multiple marketing channels to sell its white papers, including several million emails per month, social media to drive traffic, and third-party licensing offers.
-The most effective methods are inserts in their print newsletters and onsite landing pages, such as the page for The Sensitive Gut.
+The last we heard many years ago, the most effective methods were inserts in their print newsletters and onsite landing pages, such as the page for The Sensitive Gut.
 These landing pages include a short sales letter and suggestions for related white papers.
-And when it comes to the inserts, people who have already paid a high price for a newsletter are already committed to Harvard’s products, and are easy to convert in selling an additional product at the lower price point of $18 or $20, depending on whether the buyer chooses a download or a print version.
+And when it comes to the inserts, people who have already paid a high price for a newsletter are already committed to Harvard’s products, and are easy to convert in selling an additional product at the lower price point of $24, $29 or $40 depending on whether the buyer chooses to download a copy, get a print copy, or get both.

 Writing your white papers